When can I expect my order?

 What is GSM?

-GSM stands for Grams per Square Metre which is a measure of the density of the cotton used in producing towels.
+GSM stands for Grams Per Square Metre which is a measure of the weight of the cotton used in producing towels.
 Generally speaking the higher the GSM the softer and more luxurious the towel.
 However, any towel of 450 GSM and above will meet the demands of a quality hotel in terms of feel and longevity.